kenkyu392/go-retry/README.md

 func main() {
 	ctx, cancel := context.WithCancel(context.Background())
 	defer cancel()
-	// Or use Do(time.Second...
+	// Or you can use Do(time.Second...) to specify the delay before retrying.
-	// Retry the function that encountered the error, not all functions. errs := retry.DoWithContext(ctx, time.Second,
+	// Retry only the function in error, not all functions. errs := retry.DoWithContext(ctx, time.Second,
+		// Execute the first step...
 		func(ctx context.Context) error {
-			// Execute the first step...
-			return nil
+			// You can use Skipped or Canceled in a function to skip the current function or cancel all remaining functions. return nil
 		},
+		// Execute the second step...
 		func(ctx context.Context) error {
-			// Execute the second step...
 			return nil
 		},
 	)